AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

   - Dispute Module: Stores data regarding disputes.
   - Asset Registry: Stores data regarding registration.
   - ...
-  - *Q: It uses the module registry for allowing registered modules to write data but hardcoded the registries address as immutables.
+  - *Q#3: It uses the module registry for allowing registered modules to write data but hardcoded the registries address as immutables.
 What if there is need to add another registry given that the storage is not upgradeable?*
     - Can the new registry be registered by the module registry to be given access to the storage?
     - Will they just create another module for to handle writing data of new registries to the storage?
 - The storage uses functions like `setBytes`, `setBytesBatch`, `setBytes32`, and `getBytes` for writing and retrieving data.
 The functions are generic as any form of data can be represented as bytes.
 This makes the storage highly extensible whereby a contract or library can be used to create specific function from these generic ones.
 Like `IPAccountStorageOps` library (coming later) which has more specific functions.
 - The storage is not upgradeable.
 The generality of the storage makes it not needed to be upgradeable.
 With the generic functions and the namespaced storage, many modules and contracts can be given space for writing data.
-- *Q: The contract uses `using ShortStrings for *;`, Where is it used?*
+- *Q#2: The contract uses `using ShortStrings for *;`, Where is it used?*
   - Seems like it's not used.
 Just commented and the project still compiles.
-- *Q: Shouldn't it also have `getBytesBatch` function that reads a batch from a single namespace?*
+- *Q#1: Shouldn't it also have `getBytesBatch` function that reads a batch from a single namespace?*

 **Tasks:**
 - Create `IIPAccountStorage`.
 And write all the functions signatures.